Home » Atari Jaguar » Atari Karts Review (Atari Jaguar, 1995)

 The sound effects fare a little better.
 The motors sound realistic, and all bumps do as well.
 Unfortunately they don’t really indicate when you’ve used an item, and this is kind of lame to be honest.
 You’re best off muting this game because Atari Karts is an assault on the ear drums.
 A lot more work was needed here because this is inexcusable.

-Atari Karts may sound like a great idea on paper, and I understand why so many people try and seek it out.
+Atari Karts may sound like a great idea on paper.
+I even understand why so many people try and seek it out.
 Unfortunately the game is clunky, and the odd art style and music is really off-putting.
-This game seems to be a mis-mash of several different ideas that could have worked on their own but come together to make a really unbalanced package.
-Like most Jaguar games this one simply isn’t worth the shelf space it will take up, nor does it warrant the large price tag.
+This game seems to be a mish-mash of several different ideas that could have worked on their own but come together to make a really unbalanced package.
+Like most Jaguar games this one simply isn't worth the shelf space it will take up.
+It also doesn't it warrant the large price tag.

 Leave a Reply